 Aside from that, try to include branding elements in your thumbnail.
 In general viewers are more likely to stay and watch a video for longer if they associate it with a brand that they like.

 Make no mistake there are other factors that affect the engagement of YouTube videos, and the appeal of your video itself is one of them.
-That is why it is important that you are able to create and edit together high quality videos, and for example you could use Movavi Video Editor and the steps at https://www.movavi.com/support/how-to/video-for-youtube.html as a place to start.
+That is why it is important that you are able to create and edit together high quality videos, and for example you could use a Video Editor.

 As you can see creating engaging videos for YouTube doesn’t have to be that complicated if you focus on the right areas.
 By taking on board the tips listed above and implementing in your videos, you should notice an immediate impact in terms of the retention rate, video completion, and other metrics that are tied to engagement.